OGenLab/NokNok/README.md

 ### Stamina 💪

 - **Daily Stamina Cap:** Players have a stamina cap of 80 per day (adjustable parameter).
-  - Stamina limits the number of times players can whack moles to earn coins.
-Each whack consumes stamina, even if it misses the mole.
+  - Stamina limits the number of times players can knock meme moles to earn coins.
+Each knock consumes stamina, even if it misses the mole.
-  - When stamina is depleted, only the number of successful whacks is recorded for leaderboard purposes, but no coins are awarded.
+  - When stamina is depleted, only the number of successful knocks is recorded for leaderboard purposes, but no coins are awarded.
 - **Stamina Recovery:** Stamina resets to the cap every 24 hours.

 ### Coin Rewards 💰

-- Players earn 1 to 5 Hammer coins for each successful whack.
+- Players earn 1 to 5 Hammer coins for each successful knock.
 - Inviting friends to join the game grants additional Hammer coins.

 ## Tokenomics 💸